Lms24/JSR/README.md

 clicking the `Start TSR` button.
 Depending on whether a coverage report should be created, this might take a while.

-Once it is finished, you two lists appear, one containing all relevant and thus _retained_ test cases and the other one, containing all identified _redundant_ test cases.
+Once the TSR procedure is finished, two lists appear, one containing all relevant and thus _retained_ test cases and the other one, containing all identified _redundant_ test cases.
 Clicking on a test case in either list will trigger a navigation to the test case source code in the IntelliJ editor window(s).